tadfmac/web-pio/README.md

 In web-pio, to prevent conflicts between GPIO and I2C, pins used for I2C are excluded from the list of ports that can be exported by the Web GPIO API.

-Please note that the port numbers used by the Web I2C API are logical.
-They may differ from the numbers listed in the datasheet.
+Some port numbers used by the Web I2C API may differ from the numbers listed in the datasheet to conform to Arduino definitions.

 See the diagram below for details.